GiuseppeSoriano/WeFood/Documentation/Documentation.md

 2. **Availability**: the system must be available 24/7 for allowing users to use it at any time.

 3. **Security**: the system must be secure and protect users' data even from possible attacks.
 In particular, the information transmitted between client and server must be over HTTPS.
-Furthermore, the system must protect users' passwords by hashing them before the storing in the database.
+Furthermore, the system must protect users' passwords by hashing them before storing in the database.

 4. **Reliability**: the system must be reliable and must not lose the information uploaded by the users.
 It must be caple of recovering from a crash and restore the data in a consistent state, exploiting the replicas of the database.